 Matthäus 87. / –

-As it happened, Germany’s second-place finish in Group E had turned out to be a blessing in disguise; having secured goalless draws against both Poland and England, surprise package Morocco destroyed a demoralised Portuguese side 3-1, setting up a second phase clash in the university city of Monterrey against the Nationalmannschaft.
+Germany’s second-place finish in Group E would turn out to be a blessing in disguise; having secured goalless draws against both Poland and England, surprise package Morocco had destroyed a demoralised Portuguese side 3-1, setting up a second phase clash in the university city of Monterrey against the Nationalmannschaft.